makarov-mv/sfft/README.md

+*This repository is a clone of https://bitbucket.org/michaelkapralov/sfft-experiments/src/master/.*

-Implementation of dimension independent sparse fourier transform
+Implementation of dimension-independent sparse Fourier transform.
 # Requirements
 To compile and run tests you will need:
 * CMAKE >=3.8